-Mediterraneae Diett is focused upon provocative and anti - oxidative substances like as polyphenol, vitamins ,minerals, as well as other macromolecules.
-It appears to just be significant, as irritation and peroxidation stress are key causatives for the advancement oto Alcoholic disorder of hepatic parencyme.

-Pretty much the entire grains, greens and fresh produce, olive oil, almonds, & red wine all contain antioxidants.
-These are indeed a heterogeneous category of biologically active metabolites with a phenolic structure, which includes numerous water soluble antioxidants[33].
+Mediterranean Diet is focused upon provocative and anti-oxidative substances like polyphenol, vitamins, minerals, and other macromolecules.
+It appears to just be significant, as irritation and peroxidation stress are key causatives for the advancement to Alcoholic disorder of hepatic parenchyma.
+Pretty much the entire grains, greens and fresh produce, olive oil, almonds, and red wine all contain antioxidants.
+These are a heterogeneous category of biologically active metabolites with a phenolic structure, including numerous water soluble antioxidants[33].
+Phenolics were divided into two groups based on its chemical composition: flavonoid polyphenol and non-flavonoid polyphenols[34].